 PUBLISHER AND EDITOR

-Jennifer Browdy de Hernandez earned her Ph.D. from New York University, Department of Comparative Literature, in 1994, specializing in the politics of identity in testimonials and autobiographies by marginalized people from Latin America, the Caribbean and North America.
+Jennifer Browdy de Hernandez earned her Ph.D. from New York University, Department of Comparative Literature, in 1994, specializing in the nexus of politics, rhetoric, and aesthetics in personal narratives from Latin America, the Caribbean, and North America.
 She has taught gender studies, media studies, human rights and world literature since 1994 at Bard College at Simon’s Rock, where for over a decade she has directed a major conference in observance of International Women’s Day.
-Dr. Browdy de Hernandez is the co-founder of the Berkshire Festival of Women Writers, editor of the anthology Women Writing Resistance: Essays on Latin America and the Caribbean, and co-editor of African Women Writing Resistance: Contemporary Voices.
-She is the mother of two teenaged boys, and regularly blogs at Transition Times.
+Dr. Browdy de Hernandez is the founding director of the annual, month-long Berkshire Festival of Women Writers, editor of the anthology Women Writing Resistance: Essays on Latin America and the Caribbean, and co-editor of African Women Writing Resistance: Contemporary Voices.
+Her blog, Transition Times, explores contemporary issues of social and environmental justice.
+LEARN MORE

 John Clark, Ph.D., is the Gregory F. Curtin Distinguished Professor in Humane Letters and the Professions, Professor of Philosophy, and a member of the Environmental Studies faculty at Loyola University, New Orleans.
 His many books include The Anarchist Moment: Reflections on Culture, Nature and Power (Black Rose, 1984); Environmental Philosophy: From Animal Rights to Radical Ecology (co-editor) (Prentice Hall, 2004); Anarchy, Geography, Modernity: The Radical Social Thought of Elisée Reclus (Lexington Books, 2004); and A Voyage to New Orleans (co-editor and co-translator) (Glad Day Books, 2004).
 He is at work on several new volumes, including a reformulation of the philosophy of social ecology, a collection of essays on philosophical anarchism, and a historico-philosophical reflection on culture and crisis in 19th Century New Orleans.
 Dr. Clark has long been active in the international green movement for ecology, peace, social justice, and grassroots democracy.
 LEARN MORE